wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 ### Symmetric

-The third-party library [greenlet] provides stackful symmetric coroutines for CPython and PyPy.
+The [greenlet] library provides stackful symmetric coroutines.

 Greenlets are stackful.
-According to the [documentation][greenlet-concept], a "greenlet" is "*a small independent pseudo-thread*", something that can be "*thought about as a small stack of frames; the outermost (bottom) frame is the initial function you called, and the innermost frame is the one in which the greenlet is currently paused*".
+According to the [documentation][greenlet-concept]:

+> A “greenlet” is a small independent pseudo-thread.
+Think about it as a small
+> stack of frames; the outermost (bottom) frame is the initial function you
+> called, and the innermost frame is the one in which the greenlet is currently
+> paused.

 Greenlets are symmetric.
 One greenlet can switch to another using the [`glet.switch()`][greenlet-switch] method to pass a value, or [`glet.throw()`][greenlet-throw] to switch and immediately raise an exception.

+There are implementations of Greenlets for both CPython and PyPy.

-Implementation-wise, the official greenlet uses platform-specific assembly code (for [amd64][greenlet-asm-amd64], [aarch64][greenlet-asm-aarch64], [riscv][greenlet-asm-riscv], etc.) to switch native stacks, similar to what [Boost Context] does.
+The official greenlet implementation for CPython uses platform-specific assembly code (for [amd64][greenlet-asm-amd64], [aarch64][greenlet-asm-aarch64], [riscv][greenlet-asm-riscv], etc.) to switch native stacks, similar to what [Boost Context] does.

-PyPy [implements the greenlet API][pypy-greenlet] using [stacklets][pypy-stacklet], which is PyPy's own swap-stack mechanism.
-Like [Boost Context] and [greenlet], PyPy also uses platform-specific assembly code to switch between stacks.
-(See the code for [x86-64][pypy-stacklet-x86-64], [aarch64][pypy-stacklet-aarch64], [mips64][pypy-stacklet-mips64], etc.  Sorry, RISC-V.)
+PyPy [implements the greenlet API][pypy-greenlet] using [stacklets][pypy-stacklet], which are PyPy's own swap-stack mechanism.
+Like [Boost Context] and the official greenlet for CPython, PyPy also uses platform-specific assembly code (for [x86-64][pypy-stacklet-x86-64], [aarch64][pypy-stacklet-aarch64], [mips64][pypy-stacklet-mips64], etc.  Sorry, RISC-V.) to switch between stacks.

 [greenlet]: https://greenlet.readthedocs.io/en/latest/index.html
 [greenlet-concept]: https://greenlet.readthedocs.io/en/latest/greenlet.html